Search Filters

 Increased Abduction Range Of Motion During Functional Activities Is Associated With Improved Patient-Reported Outcomes After Reverse Shoulder Arthroplasty

-Christopher John Como, BSE, UNITED STATES Clarissa Levasseur, MS, UNITED STATES Jonathan D Hughes, MD, UNITED STATES William Anderst, PhD, UNITED STATES Albert Lin, MD, UNITED STATES
+Christopher John Como, BSE, UNITED STATES Clarissa Levasseur, MS, UNITED STATES Jonathan D Hughes, MD, PhD, UNITED STATES William Anderst, PhD, UNITED STATES Albert Lin, MD, UNITED STATES

 University of Pittsburgh Medical Center (UPMC), Pittsburgh, PA, UNITED STATES